ethanamaher/AttendanceAppProject/db/readme.md

     }
 }
 ```
-  - Now, open a PowerShell terminal, (`view > terminal` at the top) and run `dotnet ef database update`.
+  - Now, open a PowerShell terminal, (`view > terminal` at the top), cd to API project, and run `dotnet ef database update`.
 This will create a new MySQL database from the EFcore models.
-Go ahead and open MySQL Workbench and verify a new schema exists with the name you defined in the connection string.
+Go ahead and open MySQL Workbench, refresh all schemas, and verify a new schema exists with the name you defined in the connection string.
     - If for some reason you don't see it, or you get an error, make sure the password you put is the same one you set when first installing MySQL, make sure the server and port you are using is correct (you can verify this on the homepage of MySQL Workbench or in server>server status in workbench), and make sure there are no typos or formatting issues with the JSON.
 ### Running the Project
 In order to run the project properly, we need both the API and Web projects to be running at the same time, as the API interacts with the data, while the front-end sends HTTP requests to fetch the data from the API.